 The first station featured a list of 17 environmentally responsibile behaviors that students could bring into their own lives.
 Alongside this was a table asking students to indicate which of the behaviors they already did, which they planned to begin, and which they were not going to do.
 At this station we also had a sign-up sheet for students to provide their email address so that they could be notified of future events and receive additional information about environmental issues.
 There was a scrap paper notebook in which students could comment on the event, and extra scrap paper available for students to use for their own notes.

 The second station‘s focus was consumer choice and corporate social responsibility.
 These concepts were introduced in a bilingual handout explaining how consumers can influence environmental issues by making careful choices about what they buy.
 Three products were displayed as examples of companies that either give part of their profits to charity or make an effort to produce products in more environmentally sustainable ways.
-The Endangered Species Chocolate bar and a calendar that Kira made and sold in high school were examples of businesses that choose to donate their profits to a cause.
+The Endangered Species Chocolate bar and a fundraising calendar were examples of businesses that choose to donate their profits to a cause.
 A 365 Organic chocolate bar was displayed as an example of a company that chooses to purchase materials only from eco-friendly producers.
-Please visit each company’s website to learn more about their particular causes.

 The third station featured a large map (1m X 1m) that illustrates the massive scale of exportation of resources from poorer countries to wealthier ones.
 It demonstrates how far today’s nations are from being self-sufficient.
 For example, resources from China are displayed as red circles on the map, and these red circles cover much of the world, especially the US, Europe, and Japan.
 This shows how resources that were originally found in China have been extracted and spread all over the world in the form of exported goods.
 Poor countries that export much of their goods are literally ‘selling themselves out.’
 A volunteer helped explain the concepts and answer questions during the event.